rudratejC/portfolio_rudratej/README.md

 # MAC OS Style portfolio

-Hi there👋, this repo of my MACOS themed portfolio.
+Hi there👋, this repo is of my MACOS themed portfolio.

 you can check this at: